yashdev6116/Movie_Recommendation_System/README.md

-The script primarily uses the following algorithms and techniques for the Movie Recommendation System:
+The file primarily uses the following algorithms and techniques for the Movie Recommendation System:
 Text Preprocessing and Stemming:
 Porter Stemmer:
 Used for stemming words to their root forms to improve the effectiveness of text matching.